Pair Programming in CS111*

 Dealing with differences

-If you believe your partner is not participating appropriately in pair programming (e.g., she or he often does not come to lab, does not keep in touch, or does not come to lab prepared to work) please first address your concerns to your partner, and try to agree on what should be done to make the pair programming experience work well for both of you.
+If you believe your partner is not participating appropriately in pair programming (e.g., they often do not come to lab, do not keep in touch, or do not come to lab prepared to work) please first address your concerns to your partner, and try to agree on what should be done to make the pair programming experience work well for both of you.
 If that approach is not successful, explain the issues to one of your instructors, who will work with you and your partner to improve the situation.

 Watch this short video (< 3 min): Pair Programming (Code.org)